Can Elysium’s “Basis” Pill Really Make You Younger?

 Basis works at the cellular level, targeting critical metabolic components that support systems such as energy production, DNA repair, cellular detoxification, and protein folding.

-Basis contains two novel compounds.
+Basis has two novel compounds.
 The first, nicotinamide riboside, is a precursor of the critical coenzyme NAD+, which is involved in metabolic processes such as energy production, DNA repair, cellular detoxification, the inflammatory response, and protein folding.

-Basis contains 250 mgs of Nicotinamide Riboside and 50 mgs of Pterostilbene per serving.
+Basis has 250 mgs of Nicotinamide Riboside and 50 mgs of Pterostilbene per serving.
 You could buy a high quality product like Niagen by High Performance Nutrition for $47, and Source Natural’s Pterostilbene for $14.
 Together, these would cost you a dollar more than the $60 for Basis.
 Even less if you were to buy a Basis subscription, as above mentioned.

 A Nod to Dr. Sinclair